 This exchange was odd to me until I sat down and put everyone’s job roles into perspective at that organization.
 ROI, IRR and LEI (leveraging existing investments) are all metrics that matter but they matter to the true client.
-Alan Weiss, PhD states in his many books on consulting methodology states that the buyer is the person who is authorized to stroke the check, (the CFO) but the client is the person or group whose condition, as consultants, we are meant to improve.
+Alan Weiss, PhD, in his many books on consulting methodology states that the buyer is the person who is authorized to stroke the check, (the CFO) but the client is the person or group whose condition, as consultants, we are meant to improve.
 When an organization invests in collaboration tools the business as a whole can be the client but for that to be a reality, understanding the business needs and proper adoption planning must be included.

-Collaboration vendors are investing heavily in the adoption message, but you may want to view that with a modicum of skepticism.
+Acknowledging the aforementioned problem, several collaboration vendors are investing heavily in the adoption message, but you may want to view that with a modicum of skepticism.
 Vendors want customers to adopt the features so that no lack of value is perceived when the time comes to renew license agreements.
 There is no judgment or condemnation in that statement, they are in business to make money but working with a trusted advisor or creating an internal Standard Operating Procedure for adoption might remove the pressure coming from those vendors.

-Over the past 27 years of consulting in the technology space my team and I have learned a few simple truths that can be applied across technologies but impact the users of Collaboration tools significantly.
+Over the past 27 years of consulting in the technology space, my team and I have learned a few simple truths that can be applied across technologies but impact the users of Collaboration tools significantly.
 First to understand ROI, IRR or LEI as it relates to Collaboration tools you must view the process in the following order;

 Unfortunately, most companies start by buying technology and then attempt to shoehorn the people and the processes into that technology.
 There exist a multitude of reasons for this particular sin, but let’s suffice it to say that it does not necessarily create the desired outcome.

-Why do businesses buy collaboration tools and for that matter what are collaboration tools?
+Why do businesses buy collaboration tools and, for that matter, what are collaboration tools?
 The definition will vary but let’s settle on any application that is voice, video, messaging & presence, or collaboration application related.
 For example, a phone system, video conferencing, web conferencing, peer to peer messaging, group messaging or documentation sharing are all applications that would fit nicely into our definition of Collaboration tools.
 The reasons why businesses buy these tools are also varied.
 However, many times the operational team responsible for recommending a toolset is not properly educated on the business drivers creating the need.
-So the criteria transform into technical drivers which is what the operational team is fluent in.
-This process can then lead to complaints about the new system or even worse apathy and avoidance of the new system.
+So, the criteria transform into technical drivers which is what the operational team is fluent in.
+This process can then lead to complaints about the new system or, even worse, apathy and avoidance of the new system.

 Why is apathy worse?
 Complaints will often drive a conversation and course correction of the system deployed.
 Apathy and avoidance will cause the company to continue to waste money on a system and features that are not creating an IRR or ROI.